 We encourage ONC to transition from the current (OMB) standards for race and ethnicity data collection to the HHS standards.
 The HHS standards build upon the Office of Management and Budget (OMB) standards but add essential granularity for Asian and Latino populations (as is currently offered by the American Community Survey (ACS) and Decennial Census).
-Proper identification of important characteristics of sub-populations is necessary because different ethnic groups often have vastly different health profiles.2
+Proper identification of important characteristics of sub-populations is necessary because different ethnic groups often have vastly different health profiles.3

-• Add disability status and sexual orientation/gender identity (SO/GI) to the common clinical data set.
+• Add disability status and functional limitations as well as sexual orientation/gender identity (SO/GI) to the common clinical data set.

-Patients' disability status and SO/GI health information are crucial, clinically-relevant information that need to be captured and exchanged among multiple health care providers.
-Including disability status and patients' SO/GI data as elements of a common clinical data set will help to ensure that all patients receive appropriate care specific to their individual needs, and thereby help to reduce health disparities.^{3,4}
+Patients' disability status, functional limitations and SO/GI health information are crucial, clinically-relevant information that needs to be captured and exchanged among multiple health care providers.
+Including patients' disability status, functional limitations and SO/GI data as elements of a common clinical data set will help to ensure that all patients receive appropriate care specific to their individual needs, and thereby help to reduce health disparities.^{4,5} Furthermore, we encourage ONC to capture more granular data